LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 >The Virtual Machine Platform is a less powerful version of Hyper-V that still enables a hypervisor.
 Note that Microsoft if very vague on what the actual differences are between the Virtual Machine Platform and Hyper-V.

-As we can see, the WSL 2 is based on a Linux kernel virtualized with the Windows Hypervisor Platform.
+As we can see, the WSL 2 is based on a Linux kernel virtualized with the Virtual Machine Platform.
 This version has an increased I/O performance and a full system call compatibility.
 Indeed, initial versions of WSL 2 run up to 20 times faster compared to WSL 1 when unpacking a zipped tar archive, and around 2-5 times faster when using file intensive operations like git clone, apt upgrade, etc. Besides, unlike the WSL 1, it supports 32-bits applications.

 However, if you are using files stored in storage devices on `/mnt` in your Windows file system, the WSL 1 will be faster than then second version.
 It has a lighter architecture and it does not need a hypervisor layer.
 But if you are using files stored in the root directory ( / ), WSL 2 will be even faster because file operations are moved on a VHD (Virtual Hardware Disk).
 You can access to this virtual disk with the windows explorer if you enter the command `explorer.exe` in your home directory or directly with the windows explorer by specifying the path `\\wsl$\<name_of_the_distro>`.